alfecjo/picodevfirmware/project011/mqtt/README.md

 - **Technical diagnostic** capabilities for silent failures
 - **Deployment planning**, considering provisioning, updates, and continuous security

-It's an excellent technical maturity exercise, promoting resilience, detail orientation, and practical mastery in integrating hardware, network protocols, and security best practices.
-Reaching this point and operating the system both functionally and securely proves real-world engineering competence.
-Chegar até aqui e conseguir operar o sistema de forma funcional e segura, demonstra competência em engenharia aplicada.
+This project represents a comprehensive exercise in technical maturity, fostering resilience, precision, and practical expertise in the integration of embedded hardware, network protocols, and cybersecurity principles.
+Successfully reaching this stage and achieving secure, functional operation of the system is a clear demonstration of applied engineering capability.

 🎯Now this is real engineering!